 First, login to your Sanctuary account.
 Click on your name, then "Account."
 You will be taken to your account profile.
 In this area, click on "Organization."
 You will be able to change the church or organization you are connected to there.

 You are welcome to share the trailer and any files in the promotional materials package.
 However, we ask that you do not post the films or any other resource materials (for example, a leader's guide, participant's guide, or coursebook) on your website or other platforms.
 We ask that you only post the link to our resource portal where your group’s participants will be able to create an account and access the files for free.
 You are also welcome to share the materials with your group by email, but we ask that you only do so with those participating in the group or involved in planning/facilitating the group.
 This helps us honour our legal obligations for copyrights and permissions and improves our ability to estimate our impact for reporting purposes.
 If you have any questions, please contact our customer care team.

-We’re developing an interactive map to highlight churches who register that they are running The Sanctuary Course and The Sanctuary Course for Catholics, but at the moment it is still in process.
+We’re developing a tool to connect people with churches who register that they are running The Sanctuary Course and The Sanctuary Course for Catholics, but at the moment it is still in process.
 We recommend talking to your church leaders about how you can help facilitate The Sanctuary Course or The Sanctuary Course for Catholics in your church community; if you are not part of a local church, we suggest gathering a group of friends or interested acquaintances to go through the materials together.